Audi Q3 SUV - The Audi Q3 is manufactured at Audi Hungaria in Győr. Pictured: Body construction, finish and surface inspection

 Powertrain production

-• The site’s employees also produced 13,332 five-cylinder gasoline engines, 228,719 six-cylinder gasoline engines, 67,724 six-cylinder diesel engines, and 3,728 ten-cylinder engines.
-This was the last year of producing our iconic ten-cylinder engines.
-Additionally, 151,899 electric axle drive units were manufactured in Győr.
+• The site’s employees also produced 15,272 five-cylinder gasoline engines, 195,850 six-cylinder gasoline engines, and 60,551 six-cylinder diesel engines.
+Additionally, 264,871 electric axle drive units were manufactured in Győr.
+This means that 17 percent of the engines produced were electric.

-All in all, Audi Hungaria built six different gasoline and two diesel engine variants in 2024, as well as two families of electric drive systems with a power spectrum from 120 kW (122 PS) to 280 kW (244 PS).
+Overall, Audi Hungaria built four different gasoline and two diesel engine variants in 2025, as well as PPE (Premium Platform Electric) electric drive systems with a power spectrum from 120 kW (122 PS) to 280 kW (244 PS).

 The new electric drive systems for the Group’s fully electric models will also be supplied from Győr.
 They are based on the Premium Platform Electric (PPE), developed jointly with Porsche.
 In 2023, a new manufacturing area was set up to produce them.